 Free management guides for better business performance

 Between 2001 and 2005 Phil co-wrote and produced the several highly acclaimed management guides that have been used worldwide by managers and consultants.
-Although produced several years ago, the two example guides below are still highly relevant today.
+Although produced several years ago, the two example guides below are still relevant today.
 These can be downloaded for free from

 the www.oursouthwest.com website (click on links):